Alternate Character Reading

 - This is played in the live-action series as well.
 In an early episode, Usagi finds a card dropped by Mamoru Chiba and reads his name as "Ei Chijo" (she was reading the alternate pronounciation of each kanji).
 As we know, she only got the "Chi" right.

 - A common trait across adaptations is that Usagi is awful when it comes to kanji, whether reading or writing it.
-Here's an example from the last episode of the third season,◊ written by her future self aka Neo Queen Serenity.
+In episode 127◊ of the first anime written by her future self aka Neo Queen Serenity.
 Since the puns were obviously hard to translate, dubs tend to say that the letter has grammar/writing mistakes and/or bad handwriting.

 - Sayonara, Zetsubou-Sensei relies on alternate readings for many of its name puns.
 The title character's family suffers to a great extent of what happens when the characters for their surname are combined into a single character.